CS-DS-125/125book/py4e_rst/11-regex.rst

    From:.+@

-It is good to think of the plus and asterisk characters as “pushy”.
+It is good to think of the plus and asterisk characters as "pushy".
 For example, the following string would match the last at-sign in the string as the ``.+`` pushes outwards, as shown below: